Tenancy Fraud

 Please tell us if:

-• you see unfamiliar people coming and going from a property
+• You see unfamiliar people coming and going from a home.

-If you would like to tell us something you are concerned about please contact us on 01772 667002.
+If you would like to tell us something you are concerned about please contact us on 01772 667002 or speak to your Community Housing Manager.

-• We will carry out home visits and property inspections
+• We will carry out home visits and inspections

 • We work in partnership with other agencies and fraud units